Orthopaedic Surgery

 Eligibility Requirements

-• Permanent residency or citizenship of Australia or New Zealand
+• Permanent residency or citizenship of Australia or Aotearoa New Zealand

-• Successful completion of a state-licensed Radiation Safety Course
+• Successful completion of a state-licenced Radiation Safety Course.

 Application Process

-Applications must be submitted via the AOA online application system during the published dates.
-The online application includes the following components:
+Applications must be submitted via the AOA online application systems.
+Application includes the following components:

 • Personal Profile